kubermatic/kubermatic/docs/proposals/secret-manager-store-api.md

 A kubermatic user can assign ssh keys to clusters at creation time via the machine controller through cloud-init, but the user ssh agent also assists with updating the keys at runtime via the usersshkeys secret.

+The keys are updated mainly via the UserSSHKeys object in the master cluster, so not directly on the secrets.
+Once the list is updated in the master, users then can attach keys to user clusters which would then create secrets that have the keys in their data field.

+Then those secrets are read from the seed by a user ssh key agent that would always rewrite the ssh keys on each UserSSHKey update.

 This approach is great but adds a limitation where the end user has to manually copy credentials to kubermatic usersshkey secrets or added via the API for each cluster's worker nodes authorized_keys.

 The new approach documented within this proposal provides the ability to use [SSH CA certificates](https://www.vaultproject.io/docs/secrets/ssh/signed-ssh-certificates), avoiding the burden of copying each user key individually.